grueproof/teamcharter/TeamCharterWorkshop.md

 ## Finishing it off

 Once you've drafted the document, the exercise is complete.
 However, encourage the team in the coming days to create a fun and aesthetically pleasing version of the document to be hung in cube or in a common area.
-They should feel liek they own it.
+They should feel like they own it.

 ## It's A Living Document